 You can take as little or as much time as you need to complete your freshman and sophomore courses at PCC, then transfer your credits to a four-year school to complete your junior and senior courses.
 Our dual enrollment programs with PSU, OSU, OIT, WGU, Marylhurst University, Linfield College and Concordia University make it easier than ever!

-PCC offers three transfer degrees to choose from.
+PCC offers three transfer degrees:

 Please see an advisor to help determine which degree may be best for you.
 PCC transfer courses are almost always accepted out of state, even at the most prestigious universities.